dsproule/csee4824-final-project/README.md

 make clean            <- remove per-run files and compiled executable files make nuke             <- remove all files created from make rules
 ```
-## Vtuber Debugger
-To run the Vtuber, follow the INSTALL_NCURSES tutorial.
-It displays the processor’s internal state cycle-by-cycle, including the ROB, Reservation Station, and functional units.